-34. At all relevant times, Defendants were in the business of and did design, research, manufacture, test, advertise, promote, market, sell, distribute, and/or have acquired and are responsible for Defendants who have designed, researched, manufactured, tested, advertised, promoted, marketed, sold and distributed the pharmaceutical drug Levaquin.
+26. At all relevant times, Defendants were in the business of and did design, research, manufacture, test, advertise, promote, market, sell, distribute, and/or have acquired and are responsible for Defendants who have designed, researched, manufactured, tested, advertised, promoted, marketed, sold and distributed the pharmaceutical drug Levaquin.

-- 35. Plaintiff was prescribed Levaquin in December 2013 and used it as directed. - 36.
-McKesson was the largest single distributor of Johnson & Johnson's pharmaceutical products.
-Plaintiff filled her prescription at a Walgreens Pharmacy. - 37.
-Levaquin was approved by the United States Food and Drug Administration (hereinafter "FDA") on December 20, 1996, for use in the United States, and is the brand name for the antibiotic levofloxacin. - 38.
-Levaquin is a broad-spectrum fluoroquinolone antibiotic used to treat lung, sinus, skin, and urinary tract infections caused by certain germs called bacteria. - 39.
-In 2003, after generic versions of Cipro (a competing fluoroquinolone antibiotic) went on the market, Levaquin became the number one prescribed fluoroquinolone in the United States. - 40.
-In 2006, after generic versions of Zithromax, a highly popular macrolide antibiotic, went on the market, Levaquin became the number one prescribed antibiotic in the world. - 41.
-In 2007, Levaquin was ranked 37 of the top 200 drugs that were prescribed in the United States. - 42.
-In 2007, Levaquin was ranked 19th in world sales of prescribed drugs. - 43.
-In 2007, Levaquin accounted for 6.5% of Johnson & Johnson's total revenue, generating \$1.6 billion in revenue, an 8% increase over the previous year. - 44.
-Defendant Ortho-McNeil indicates on its website that "[i]n a large number of clinical trials, Levaquin has been shown to have a proven safety and efficacy profile for the treatment of many bacterial infections." - 45.
-However, the scientific evidence has established a clear association between Levaquin and an increased risk of long-term and sometimes irreversible peripheral neuropathy. - 46.
-Defendants knew or should have known that Levaquin is associated with an increased risk of developing irreversible peripheral neuropathy. - 47.
-Defendants failed to appropriately and adequately inform and warn Plaintiff and
+27. Plaintiff was prescribed Levaquin in 2013 and used it as directed.
+Shortly thereafter, Plaintiff began experiencing symptoms of peripheral neuropathy.
+Plaintiff was subsequently diagnosed with peripheral neuropathy and continues to suffer from that condition today.

+28. Levaquin was approved by the United States Food and Drug Administration (hereinafter "FDA") on December 20, 1996, for use in the United States, and is the brand name for the antibiotic levofloxacin.

+29. Levaquin is a broad-spectrum fluoroquinolone antibiotic used to treat certain infections caused by certain germs called bacteria.

+30. Levaquin is a member of the quinolone class of antibiotics.
+Quinolones are divided into four generations based on their spectrum of antimicrobial activity.

+31. The 1st generation, non-fluorinated quinolone antibiotics were developed in the early 1960s and soon revealed themselves as effective against common gram-negative bacteria, but resistance developed rapidly.

+32. Twenty years later, in the early 1980s, fluorinated derivatives of the quinolones emerged, revealing a broader, more potent antibiotic, effective against common gram-negative and gram-positive bacteria.
+These so-called 2nd generation quinolones included Noroxin® (norfloxacin), Levaquin® (Levofloxacin), Floxin® (ofloxacin), and pefloxacin (nenver approved for marketing in the United States).

+33. Fluoroquinolones have long been associated with serious side effects.
+Indeed, many fluoroquinolones have been removed from the United States market due to intolerable adverse events.
+For example, Omniflox® (temafloxacin) was removed from the market in June 1992 only six months after approval due to low blood sugar, kidney failure, and a rare form of anemia; Trovan® (trovafloxacin) was removed from the market in June 1999 due to severe liver toxicity; Raxar® (grepafloxacin) was removed from the market in October 1999 due to QTinterval prolongation; Zagam® (sparfloxacin) was removed from the market in July 2001 due to QT-interval prolongation; and most recently, Tequin® (gatifloxacin) was removed from the market in May 2006 amid reports of severe blood sugar reactions such as hyper glycemia and hypoglycemia.

+34. In 2006, after generic versions of Zithromax, a highly popular macrolide antibiotic, went on the market, Levaquin became the number one prescribed antibiotic in the world.

+35. In 2007, Levaquin was ranked 37 of the top 200 drugs that were prescribed in the United States.

+36. In 2007, Levaquin was ranked 19th in world sales of prescribed drugs.

+37. In 2007, Levaquin accounted for 6.5% of Defendant Johnson & Johnson's total revenue, generating \$1.6 billion in revenue, an 8% increase over the previous year.

+38. Defendant Janssen Pharmaceuticals indicates on its website that "[i]n a large number of clinical trials, Levaquin has been shown to have a proven safety and efficacy profile for the treatment of many bacterial infections."

+39. However, the scientific evidence has established a clear association between Levaquin and an increased risk of long-term and sometimes irreversible peripheral neuropathy.

+40. Defendants knew or should have known that Levaquin is associated with an increased risk of developing irreversible peripheral neuropathy.